PROMISES, PROMISES: Social Security pledge at risk

 Medicare's hospital insurance fund is in worse shape.
 It is projected to run out of money in 2024.
 At that point, it would only be able to pay 87 percent of costs, according to projections by the trustees who oversee Medicare and Social Security.

 Obama rarely mentioned Social Security during his 2012 re-election campaign.
 Four years earlier, he was more forthcoming.

-In 2008, Obama said he wanted to strengthen Social Security by increasing payroll taxes on workers who make more than $250,000 a year in wages.
-He also laid down this marker, in a Sept.
-6, 2008, speech to AARP: "John McCain's campaign has suggested that the best answer for the growing pressures on Social Security might be to cut cost-of-living adjustments or raise the retirement age.
+In a 2008 speech to AARP: "John McCain's campaign has suggested that the best answer for the growing pressures on Social Security might be to cut cost-of-living adjustments or raise the retirement age.
 Let me be clear: I will not do either."

-On Medicare, Obama said this in a speech to the Democratic convention on Sept.
+On Medicare, Obama told the Democratic convention on Sept.
 6, 2012: "Yes, we will reform and strengthen Medicare for the long haul, but we'll do it by reducing the cost of health care, not by asking seniors to pay thousands of dollars more."